-The Community and Economic Development Authority (CEDA) is seeking proposals and applications for Public Social Services.
-The Town expects to select up to five (5) proposals for Public Social Services activities to include in its FY 2017 CDBG Mini-Entitlement Plan grant application to the Massachusetts Department of Housing and Community Development (DHCD).
-The Town's application to DHCD is due by March 10, 2017.
+The Community and Economic Development Authority (CEDA) is seeking proposals and applications for Public Social Services (PSS) funding.
+The Town expects to select up to five (5) proposals for Public Social Services activities to include in its FY 2018 CDBG Mini-Entitlement Plan grant application to the Massachusetts Department of Housing and Community Development (DHCD).
+The deadline for submitting proposals/applications to the CEDA office is 4:00 PM, January 17, 2018.
+In turn, the Town's application to DHCD is due by March 2, 2018.

-By regulation, the Town is limited to spending not more than 20% of its total grant on Public Social Services.
-Unlike past years, the Town has not yet been informed by DHCD as to the amount of funds that it can apply for, but has been told that it will range from 600,000 - 825,000.
-This means that it expects to be able to make 120,000 - 170,000 in grants to subrecipients.
+The Town is limited to spending not more than 20% of its total grant on Public Social Services.
+As occurred last year, the Town has not yet been informed by DHCD as to the amount of funds that it can apply for, but it is expected that it will range from \$700,000 - \$825,000.
+This means that it expects to be able to make \$140,000 - \$170,000 in public social services funding to subrecipients.

-Unlike past years, the Town is not setting a fixed funding limit, but is establishing a range of \$10,000 - \$50,000 for funding requests, recognizing that funding needs vary.
-Applicants are urged to request a funding level that 1) is proportionate to the level of need that the funding will address and 2) can be spent responsibly and effectively within the contract period.
-(The contract period is expected to be from November 1, 2017 - October 31, 2018.
+Funding requests can range from \$10,000 - \$50,000, in recognition that funding needs and capacity to carry out activities vary by different organizations.
+Applicants are strongly urged to request a funding amount that 1) is proportionate to the level of need that the funding will address and 2) can be spent responsibly and effectively within the contract period.
+(The contract period is expected to be from November 1, 2018 - October 31, 2019.
 However, this period is subject to change, depending on the date of the grant award from DHCD and when the Town is authorized to commit funds.)
 In short, ask for what you need and can spend within the grant period.
+For several agencies that received FY 2017 funding, the actual start date will be January 1, 2018 or later, rather than November 1, 2017, because they have unexpended funds from prior years.
+Ability to spend your allocation in a timely manner will be a consideration by the Town when it considers which requests and amounts to include in the FY 2018 grant application.

 An entity may submit a limit of two (2) proposals for funding.
-If it submits more than one proposal, both proposals may serve the same target population (beneficiaries) but must be for a different program or service.
+If it submits more than one proposal, both proposals may, but do not need to, serve the same target population (beneficiaries), but they must be for a different program or service.
 As an example, an entity may submit two requests for programs/services to elders, one that requests funding for an Outreach Worker and the second to provide financial counseling services.

 The Town/CEDA reserves the right to incorporate a reduced amount of funding in its grant application to DHCD.
 If funding is reduced from the requested amount, the applicant will be notified of this in advance so that the Town and applicant can determine if the program/service remains viable in light of a reduced funding amount.
-Applicants should be mindful of this when preparing their requests as it will not be possible for the Town to fund five proposals at the maximum amount.
+Applicants should be mindful of this when preparing their requests as it will not be possible for the Town to fund five proposals at the maximum amount of \$40,000.